czak/banana/README.md

   * defines the `Banana.bind` method which invokes the binding
 * `processor` is the annotation processor
 * `sample` is a simple Android app demonstrating the use

+## Why "banana"

+* A butterknife is infinitely less sharp than a dagger
+* A banana is infinitely less sharp than a butterknife